June 27th, 2008

 March on, soldier girl, march on.
 There are some mercies you will never know, and others you are probably better off not knowing.
 Carry your arsenal of words proudly, and spray paint the obstacles and alleyways in your path.
 Write your name boldly, and let your vivid colors splash against the graying admonishments and swells of whitewash.

-Once, I wrote you a story by hand, in plum colored ink, in a beautiful leather notebook.
+Once, I wrote you a story by hand, in plum colored ink, in a beautiful leather notebook sent to me by some cigarette company.
 I did not hover over lines or pause between paragraphs, and I did not sleep for three days.
 It seemed urgent then, but somehow all those flowing words got lost.
 Stolen or lost – or maybe never found – does it really make a difference?
 There was no one there to protect anything, and it was easy, so easy, to pretend I didn’t care.
 I bought three piece suits from the secondhand store, read books that taught me how to aspire and conform, and forged my way into some musty tapestry held together by false needs and even falser promises.